HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 ## Szarg

-Szarg are Gates dwelling within darkness untouched by light.
-They resemble a frozen figure whose form remains slightly opened, like a waiting maw.
-These shells were often activated deep within craters or in zones of absolute radio silence.
-Their presence carries a sensation of hollow anticipation — they do not call, yet neither do they release.
+The Szarg dwell in darkness untouched by light.
+Their form resembles a frozen figure with a slightly open maw — like an ever-waiting maw.
+These Gates most often awaken in the depths of craters or in zones of absolute silence, where even echoes perish before they are born.

 _“It hides where light dares not enter.
 It does not chase.
 It waits.”_

-Szarg are Gates born from the abyss.
-Their form fluctuates.
-Like the tide, their hunger is endless.
+The Szarg are born from the abyss.
+Their shape shifts like the tide, and their hunger is endless.
 Those who hear the call of the depths never return unchanged.

-Szarg reveal themselves not to those who search, but to those who lose their bearings.
-These are Gates saturated with the longing for a return that will never come.
+These Gates reveal themselves not to those who seek, but to those who have lost their way.
+They are saturated with longing for a Return that may never come.

 ![Szarg](Szarg.png)